 The mirror was a craft project, and the wall paint was a mixture of off-white paint colours as the pandemic had all our home improvement and paint stores shut down for quite a bit!

 And just like that (well maybe a year and a half later….) the room was finished.
 This was a do it ourselves, repurposing type of project and we are happy with the results!

 2. Large Upstairs Bathroom – Tub replacement

 We had a large upstairs bathroom which looks like it had been updated in the 1990s.
 It had infloor heating that we couldn’t get to work, a good sized vanity, a large tiled shower and a jacuzzi tub.

 Our issues with this bathroom were small – the shower door banged into the toilet, the tub did not drain properly and was yellowed, and the toilet’s drainage was questionable.

 We wouldn’t have changed this bathroom, except that I thought that we could install a washer and dryer together with a tub in the space used by the existing tub.
 So we started removing the old tub, and we interviewed a bunch of plumbers about our new project.
-The answer from all of them was that the plumbing wouldn’t support a washing machine – so we just ordered the nicest clawfoot tub that we could find, replaced the ceramic tiles, and replaced the toilet with a smaller more efficient toilet.
+The answer from all of them was that the plumbing wouldn’t support a washing machine – so we just ordered the nicest clawfoot tub that we could find, (from Lowes) replaced the ceramic tiles, and replaced the toilet with a smaller more efficient toilet.

 Our selected plumber improved the drainage with new pipes, without disrupting the ceiling below.
 We asked two electricians to figure out the thermostat for the heated floor – and then found that there was a hidden on button behind a panel (after two years!).